Zennnii/ZephyrusOS/README.md

 * A GDT (Global descriptor table)
 And thats all (for now)

-I will be setting up the IDT later
+I will be setting up the IDT later"# ZephyrusOS"